-As in prior years, our compensation decisions are filtered through our model using inputs that are: (1) grounded by history, (2) validated with a common sense metric, and/or (3) supported by sensitivity analysis approved by the Board of Directors.
-As such, our intrinsic value growth per share in connection with compensation decisions are intended to be consistent with the following principles:
+As in prior years, our compensation decisions are filtered through our model using inputs that are grounded by historical performance and analysis approved by the Board of Directors.
+As such, our intrinsic value growth per share in connection with compensation decisions is intended to be consistent with the following principles:

-- Give credit for proven performance, based on historical three-year average trends, as well as the CAGR of resulting intrinsic value per share changes, rather than performance we hope to achieve in the future. - Incorporate controllable factors, like advertising spending, but not give credit for or penalize participants for certain other factors that a participant is less likely to be able to influence, like changes in interest rates, without compensation committee approval. - Allow for period-over-period comparisons not susceptible to manipulation by management.
+- Give credit for proven performance, generally based on historical three-year average trends, as well as the year-over-year growth rate of resulting intrinsic value per share changes, rather than performance we hope to achieve in the future. - Incorporate controllable factors, like advertising spending, but not give credit for or penalize participants for certain other factors that a participant is less likely to be able to influence, like changes in interest rates and foreign exchange rates, without compensation committee approval. - Allow for period-over-period comparisons not susceptible to manipulation by management.
 We generally base our inputs on the most recent three-year actual performance trend and prefer to avoid changing inputs such as the weighted average cost of capital when making compensation decisions. - Subject the calculation, including assumptions, to the scrutiny of the compensation committee, which may adjust the calculation and/or our awards if it determines that the equity pool and/or resulting grants are inappropriate or inconsistent with the long-term interests of stockholders.

-Ultimately, the compensation committee of the Board of Directors retains the discretion to modify the model by which we calculate intrinsic value for compensation purposes, as it deems appropriate.
+Ultimately, the compensation committee of the Board of Directors retains the discretion to modify the model by which we calculate intrinsic value per share, as it deems appropriate.

-We provide no long-term incentive awards to named executive officers if we calculate such intrinsic value growth as 10% or lower.
+We provide no long-term incentive awards to named executive officers if we calculate such intrinsic value per share growth as 10% or lower.
 For each increment of our calculation of intrinsic value per share growth above 10%, the percentage of the incremental value is allocated between all employees and stockholders according to the following schedule:

-Calculated 2-year CAGR in Intrinsic Value Per Share % of Value Creation Going to Employees (Assume RSUs) Increase to Our Calculation of Intrinsic Value Per Share (Assume RSUs)
+Estimated Increase to Our Calculation of Intrinsic Value Per Share % of Value Creation Going to Employees (Assume RSUs) % of Value Creation Going to Stockholders (Assume RSUs)

-1 - 10% 0 1 - 10%
+1 - 10% 0.0% 1 - 10%

 11% 0.3% 10.7%

 20% 1.0% 19.0%

 30% 2.5% 27.5%

 35% 3.0% 32.0%

+40% 3.5% 36.5%

+45% 4.0% 41.0%

+50% 4.5% 45.5%

+60% 5.5% 54.5%

+70% 6.5% 63.5%

 (Progression between identified points is not linear due to the degree of difficulty in achieving greater increases to our calculation of intrinsic value per share.
-In the event our calculation of intrinsic value shows growth in excess of 35%, our compensation committee will determine the amount of equity we make available to grant in aggregate to all employees and non-employee directors.)
+In the event our calculation of intrinsic value

 The award of long-term incentive grants is contingent upon our intrinsic value per share growth being higher than 10%.
-Once we have determined the aggregate number of shares available for long-term incentive awards, we first deduct all the shares already granted in the performance year for new hires, spot bonus grants, grants made in connection with promotions, and non-employee director grants.
+Once we have determined the aggregate number of shares available for long-term incentive awards, we first deduct a number of shares (determined based on our calculation of intrinsic value per share) for available cash used during the performance year and then deduct shares that have already been granted for new hires, spot bonus grants, grants made in connection with promotions, and non-employee director grants.
 The compensation committee then allocates the number of long-term incentive awards to individuals in the company.
-All employees are eligible for long-term incentive grants, including named executive officers, based on their contributions during the year to the intrinsic value/share growth results.
+All employees are eligible for long-term incentive grants, including named executive officers, based on their contributions during the year to the calculated intrinsic value per share growth results.
 In doing so, the compensation committee takes the Chief Executive Officer's recommendations into account.